-Temporary Traffic Control Signals—Section 1124
+Temporary Traffic Control Signals—Section 958.2

-Temporary Traffic Control Signals, Reset—Section 1124
+Temporary Traffic Control Signals, Reset—Section 958.2

+Temporary Timing Adjustments to Existing Permanent Traffic Signal Controller—Section 958.2

-Provide traffic line paint and glass beads or pavement marking tape according to the requirements of Section 901.3(k).
+Provide traffic line paint and glass beads or pavement marking tape as specified in Section 901.3(k).
 All temporary traffic control devices must be listed in Bulletin 15.
-Temporary Type III barricades must comply with Standard Drawings or be listed in Bulletin 15.
-Temporary portable ‘H’ base and ‘X’ base sign posts must comply with the Standard Drawings or be listed in Bulletin 15.
+Provide Temporary Type III barricades as shown on the Standard Drawings or be listed in Bulletin 15.
+Provide temporary portable ‘H’ base and ‘X’ base sign posts as shown on the Standard Drawings or be listed in Bulletin 15.

 Certification Form CS-4171 is not required for temporary traffic control devices.
 However, temporary traffic control devices permanently incorporated as part of the project require Form CS-4171, unless otherwise specified in the contract.